for-alisia/skeleton/README.md

         new HtmlWebpackPlugin({
           title: 'Example of config web app',
           buildTime: new Date().toISOString(),
-          template: 'public/index.html',
+          template: 'src/index.html',
         }),
       ],
     };
     ```

-    template - tells Webpack to take our html from public folder
+    template - tells Webpack to take our html from src folder

     Other fields can be used in html - to specify some additional info about your build.
 To use it let's modify index.html: